gpoore/text2qti/README.md

 Currently there are three major limitations:
   * Images are not yet supported.
-  * Only multiple-choice, true/false, and essay questions are supported at present.
+  * Only multiple-choice, true/false, numerical, and essay questions are supported at present.
   * All titles, descriptions, questions, choices, and feedback are limited to a single paragraph each.
 If this paragraph is wrapped over multiple lines, all lines after the first must be indented to the same level as the